mathgeniuszach/xdialog/README.md

 # xdialog
 A cross-platform wrapper for native dialogs written entirely in python.
+It's also designed to be portable and lightweight (it only uses the standard library).

 You can install xdialog through pip...